Aunt Jemima: Advertising

 Marketing materials for the line of products centered around the "Mammy" archetype, including the slogan first used at the 1893 World's Columbian Exposition in Chicago, Illinois: "I's in Town, Honey".

 At that World's Fair, and for decades afterward, marketers created and circulated fictional stories about Aunt Jemima.
 She was presented as a "loyal cook" for a fictional Colonel Higbee's Louisiana plantation on the Mississippi River.
-Jemima was said to use a secret recipe "from the South before the Civil War," with their "matchless plantation flavor," to make the best pancakes in Dixie.
+Jemima was said to use a secret recipe "from the South before the Civil War", with their "matchless plantation flavor", to make the best pancakes in Dixie.
 Another story described her as diverting Union soldiers during the Civil War with her pancakes long enough for Colonel Higbee to escape.
 She was said to have revived a group of shipwrecked survivors with her flapjacks.

 Beginning in 1894, the company added an Aunt Jemima paper doll family that could be cut out from the pancake box.
 Aunt Jemima is joined by her husband, Uncle Rastus (later renamed Uncle Mose to avoid confusion with the Cream of Wheat character, while Uncle Mose was first introduced as the plantation butler).
 Their children, described as "comical pickaninnies": Abraham Lincoln, Dilsie, Zeb, and Dinah.
-The paper doll family was posed dancing barefoot, dressed in tattered clothing, and the box was labeled "Before the Receipt was sold."
+The paper doll family was posed dancing barefoot, dressed in tattered clothing, and the box was labeled "Before the Receipt was sold".
 (Receipt is an archaic rural form of recipe.)
-Buying another box with elegant clothing cut-outs to fit over the dolls, the customer could transform them "After the Receipt was sold."
+Buying another box with elegant clothing cut-outs to fit over the dolls, the customer could transform them "After the Receipt was sold".
 This placed them in the Horatio Alger rags-to-riches American cultural mythos.

-Rag doll versions were offered as a premium in 1909: "Aunt Jemima Pancake Flour/Pica ninny Doll/ The Davis Milling Company."
-Early versions were portrayed as poor people with patches on the trousers, large mouths, and missing teeth.
+Rag doll versions were offered as a premium in 1909: "Aunt Jemima Pancake Flour / Pica ninny Doll / The Davis Milling Company".
+Early versions were portrayed as poor people with patches on their trousers, large mouths, and missing teeth.
 The children's names were changed to Diana and Wade.
 Over time, there were improvements in appearance.
 Oil-cloth versions were available circa the 1950s, with cartoonish features, round eyes, and watermelon mouths.

 A typical magazine ad from the turn of the century created by advertising executive James Webb Young, and the illustrator N.C.
 Wyeth, shows a heavyset black cook talking happily while a white man takes notes.
 The ad copy says, "After the Civil War, after her master's death, Aunt Jemima was finally persuaded to sell her famous pancake recipe to the representative of a northern milling company."

 However, the Davis Milling Company was not located in a northern state.
 Missouri in the American Civil War was a hotly contested border state.
 In reality, she never existed, created by marketers to better sell products.